nikolevillaloboss/Bootstrap-LandingPage/README.md

 Ny Tours
 Project Description:

-Ny Tours is an introductory project that showcases the use of Bootstrap to create a modern and responsive landing page.
+Ny Tours is a responsive project that showcases the use of Bootstrap to create a modern and responsive landing page.
 Key Features:

 User-Friendly Interface: The landing page features a clean and easy-to-navigate design, allowing visitors to book tours with just a few clicks.